Assassin's Creed Unity: Plot

 In 2014, Abstergo releases their Helix software, which allows access to genetic memories, to the general public as a gaming device.
 While playing through a memory of Jacques de Molay (Mario Desmarais), in which he orders a fellow Templar to hide his codex and sword during the sacking of the Paris Temple in 1307, the player is contacted by the Assassin Brotherhood through their agent, codenamed "Bishop" (Kate Todd).
 Bishop invites the player to join the Assassins as an initiate, and presents an Abstergo video memo describing the capture of a Sage who contains precursor DNA.
-Abstergo hope to use the Sage to compile a precursor genome.
+Abstergo hopes to use the Sage to compile a precursor genome.
 Bishop directs the Initiate to locate another Sage, whose corpse they hope to recover.

 The Initiate relives the memories of Arno Dorian, a French-Austrian nobleman.
 Orphaned in 1776 after his father Charles was assassinated, Arno was taken in by François de la Serre, Grand Master of the French Templars.
 In 1789, Arno is given a message to deliver to de la Serre, but leaves it in his office and goes to meet with his childhood friend Élise, de la Serre's daughter, following her initiation into the Templar Order.
 Arno later finds de la Serre murdered, and is framed as the killer.
 He is imprisoned in the Bastille, where he befriends a fellow prisoner, Pierre Bellec (Anthony Lemke), who knew his father.
 Bellec invites Arno into the Brotherhood after they escape during the Storming of the Bastille.

 Returning home, Arno is turned away by Élise, who reveals that the message he failed to deliver was a warning of her father's impending murder.
 Arno joins the Brotherhood to eliminate the Templars behind de la Serre's death.
 During his investigation, Arno rescues François-Thomas Germain (Julian Casey), a silversmith held hostage by the acting-Templar Grand Master Lafreniere (Noel Burton).
 Arno assassinates Lafreniere, only to discover that he was the one trying to warn de la Serre and that Germain is actually a Templar extremist who staged a coup after being banished from the Order by de la Serre.
 When Germain begins murdering Élise's faction of Templars, Arno persuades her to parley with the Brotherhood.
 The Assassin Mentor Mirabeau (Harry Standjofski) agrees to help, hoping to broker peace between the Orders, but is later murdered by Bellec, who sought to prevent the alliance and purge the Assassin leadership he saw as weak to allow the Brotherhood to be reborn.
 Arno is forced to kill Bellec when he tries to defend his actions as a necessary evil and convince Arno to join him.